OpenWebSearch/wows-code/ecir25/README.md

 ## Goal

+With the WOWS-EVAL shared task, we aim to collaboratively and cooperatively enrich the Open Web Index (OWI) with relevance judgments transferred from existing TREC-like test collections.
+For this, we develop and collect automated relevance assessors (similar to the [LLMJudge shared task](https://github.com/llm4eval/LLMJudge)) that use a TREC-style information need, optionally a document already known as relevant to the information need, and document as input and output a probability that the document is relevant to the query.

 ## Data Format

 We aim to collect pointwise and pairwise relevance assessors.
 An overview of all datasets for the shared task is available at [tira.io/datasets?query=wows-eval](https://archive.tira.io/datasets?query=wows-eval).
 Please use the smoke test datasets to ensure that your software works as expected before processing the larger test datasets.